MicrosoftDocs/entra-docs/docs/fundamentals/how-to-get-support.md

     - Selecting **Yes** allows support to gather [advanced diagnostic information](https://azure.microsoft.com/support/legal/support-diagnostic-information-collection/) from the subscription(s) associated with your request.
     - If you prefer not to share this information, select **No**.
 For more information about the types of files we might collect, see [Advanced diagnostic information logs](/azure/azure-portal/supportability/how-to-create-azure-support-request#advanced-diagnostic-information-logs) section.
-    - In some scenarios, an administrator in your tenant may need to approve Microsoft Support access to your Microsoft Entra ID data.
+    - In some scenarios, an administrator in your tenant may need to approve Microsoft Support access to your Microsoft Entra identity data.

 1. In the **Support method** section, select your preferred contact method and support language.
     - Some details are pre-selected for you.